mattbierner/ssf.js/README.md

 ### Top Level Object ###
-Use either '@' or '@()' to acces the top level input object.
+Use either '@' or '@()' to access the top level input object.
 The expanded syntax allows you specify alignment and a format string for the top level object.

     ssf.format("@ @()", "top") -> "top top"